 Being sick ourselves is a bummer, but when the little ones are sick, it can become stressful and distressing.
-For those who would rather not give over-the-counter meds to just palliate symptoms, there are easy natural alternatives to help the kids (and the adults) get over their infections faster.
+For those who would rather not give over-the-counter meds to just palliate symptoms, there are easy ways for treating cold and flus naturally, to help the kids (and the adults) get over their infections faster.

 This is a centuries-old set of methods where water in contrasting temperatures is applied to the body.
 There are multiple benefits: